ezgdev/ezgdev/README.md

 # **About Me**
 I am a Software Development student at BYU Idaho, passionate about programming and continuous learning.
 After completing my first year of studies, I have experience with HTML, CSS, JavaScript, Python, and C#.
 My focus is on enhancing my skills to build practical, robust projects that solve real-world problems.

-🌱 ## I’m currently learning:
+## 🌱 I’m currently learning:

-- 😄 I’m currently learning software development in BYU idaho, finishing the first certificate to the career, where im learned html, css, js, basic python and C#.
-   Encouraged to continue learning and developing skills within the world of programming! 💪
+Advanced topics in software development, including databases, backend development, and web services.
+Building on my foundation in front-end development, I am focused on expanding my skills to become proficient in full-stack development, with a strong understanding of server-side technologies, data management, and API integration.